 How I Failed Basic Obedience With Kilo the Pug

-Kilo is a 2-year-old rescue, a small loving little lap dog with a very cute face.
+Kilo is now an eight, a small loving little lap dog with a very cute face.
 He is food motivated (make that obsessed) and he also enjoys affection/attention from people he knows and playing with toys.

-It is very hard to resist his begging or his demands for affection and attention.
-It is easy to feel that if I give him enough love and positive socialization, he will get over his anxieties, he won’t guard resources and he’ll be “good”.
+It has always been very hard to resist his begging or his demands for affection and attention.
+I felt that if I gave him enough love and positive socialization, he would get over his anxieties, he would stop guard resources and he’d be “good”.

-If I redirect him from behaviours I don’t like, or ignore them, eventually he will get the message.
-If I reward the good behaviours, he’ll repeat them.
+I redirected him from behaviours I didn’t like, or ignored them, hoping he’d eventually get the message.
+I rewarded the good behaviours, hoping he’d repeat them.

 What’s wrong with this Picture?

-Kilo is doing an excellent “wait” for the delicious cookie in the photo.
-It does demonstrate some Self-Control.
+Kilo is doing an excellent “wait” for the delicious cookie in the photo above.
+It does demonstrate Self-Control and was a huge advance for him to master that command.
 However, Renee pointed out that it is missing one thing, the eye contact with me, the Focus.

-Luring is a great way to show a new behaviour or trick to a well-trained dog, but not that effective long-term with a food obsessed Pug.
+Luring can be a great way to show a new behaviour or trick, but is not an ideal long-term solution for a food obsessed Pug.
 Kilo is far more likely to come if I say treat or shake his treat bag, than if I call his name.
 I need to build up his regular training and responses in general so that he does things for me and then is rewarded…not show him the goods and then he performs.